 Thorny Skates (Amblyraja radiata Donovan, 1808) are widely distributed in temperate and Arctic waters of the North Atlantic.
 In the western Atlantic, Thorny Skate are distributed from Greenland to South Carolina, with the centre of distribution on the Grand Banks (Fig. 1) in NAFO Divisions 3LNO.
-Commercial catches of skates consist mainly of Thorny Skate, with about 95% in Canadian skate catches (Kulka and Miri 2007); which is similar to the 97-99% of Thorny Skates observed in the Canadian spring survey (see Survey Catch Composition - Other Skates below).
-In the EU-Spain research survey over 2014-2016 in Divs.
-3NO, Thorny Skate comprised approximately 90% of the skate taken in the survey (González-Costas et al. 2020).
+Commercial catches of skates consist mainly of Thorny Skate, with about 95% in Canadian commercial skate catches (Kulka and Miri 2007); which is similar to the 97-99% of Thorny Skates observed in the Canadian spring survey (Simpson and Miri 2020).
+In the EU-Spain research survey in Divs.
+3NO over 2014-2016, Thorny Skate comprised approximately 90% of the skate taken in the survey (González-Costas et al. 2022).
 Thus, the skate fishery on the Grand Banks can be considered a directed fishery for Thorny Skate.